Twiztid: Creation of Majik Ninja Entertainment, The Darkness, and The Continuous Evilution of Life's ?s (2014–2017)

 Twiztid and Blaze Ya Dead Homie reunited with Insane Clown Posse for the Dark Lotus album The Mud, Water, Air & Blood in 2014.
-It was the supergroup's highest charting release as it peaked at No. 43 on the Billboard 200 chart.
+It was the supergroup's highest-charting release as it peaked at No. 43 on the Billboard 200 chart.
 Also in 2014, Twiztid announced that they would form their own record label titled Majik Ninja Entertainment (MNE for short).
 They had also dubbed their in-house studio as "The Dojo".
 On October 21, 2014, Blaze Ya Dead Homie released his fifth full-length album titled Gang Rags: Reborn.
 The album signified the creation of MNE as it was the label's first overall release.
 Twiztid released their next album The Darkness in early 2015, and it was MNE's second release.
 The album peaked at No. 3 on the Billboard Top Rap Albums chart and at No. 29 on the Billboard 200 chart.
 Towards the end of 2015, Twiztid recruited a backing band for their live shows, named The Wickedness.
 The members consisted of keyboardist Tiffany Lowe (Combichrist), guitarist Rocky Sobon (Ventana), and drummer Sean "Drayven" Davidson (Static-X/Davey Suicide).
 The Wickedness performed with Twiztid at various dates in 2015 and 2016, but Lowe and Sobon eventually departed from the band.
 Davidson then continued to be employed as Twiztid's drummer both live and in the studio.

 From Twiztid and Blaze Ya Dead Homie's Psychopathic Records departure in 2012 up until 2016, they had continued to perform at the annual Gathering of the Juggalos.
 The 2016 event featured a prominent presence by MNE, as each artist released an EP at the event; Twiztid with Trapped, Blaze Ya Dead Homie with Dead Vulture, The R.O.C. with The Fucking Prey Lewd, and Lex "The Hex" Master with Mr. Ugly.
+Shortly afterwards, Twiztid released their 2003 album The Green Book on vinyl for the first time.
+The reissue notably peaked at No. 1 on the Billboard Vinyl Albums chart, and it garnered the duo their first nomination at the Detroit Music Awards (in the "Outstanding Anthology/Compilation/Reissue" category).

 At the end of 2016, it was revealed that former Psychopathic Records recording artist and in-house producer Young Wicked had joined the MNE label under controversial circumstances.
-The signing had severed all of Twiztid's ties to Psychopathic Records and Insane Clown Posse, including appearances at the Gathering of the Juggalos, studio collaborations, and tour plans.
-Shortly afterwards, Twiztid released The Continuous Evilution of Life's ?s.
-The album peaked at No. 28 on the Billboard 200 chart.
+The signing had permanently severed all of Twiztid's ties to Psychopathic Records and Insane Clown Posse, including appearances at the Gathering of the Juggalos, studio collaborations, and tour plans.
+In January 2017, Twiztid released The Continuous Evilution of Life's ?s.
+The album peaked at No. 28 on the Billboard 200 chart, and it notably appeared on seven different Billboard charts (the most in Twiztid's career up to that point).
 Blaze Ya Dead Homie and Twiztid also released an album titled Triple Threat on September 1, 2017.
 The trio's name stemmed from the song "Triple Threat" off of 2005's Mutant (Vol. 2) album.